pranav-ganesh/tp/docs/DeveloperGuide.md

     1. Test Start using New Import
         1. Prerequisites : Data in CMM is currently populated and import.csv in the correct format at the correct file location
         1. Testcase : click `Start using New Import` upon CMM startup <br>
-           Expected : Current data is exported in a csv file.
+           Expected : Current data is exported in a CSV file.
 Only valid people in import.csv exists in CMM
    1. Test Don't Import
        1. Prerequisites : Data in CMM is currently populated and import.csv in the correct format at the correct file location
        1. Testcase : click `Don't import` upon CMM startup or close the prompt <br>